SwapnS/KDD-F21-ipl/README.md

 - Bowling First Winning percentage
 ![Bowling_first_win](https://user-images.githubusercontent.com/91851356/145313531-07e49bd0-3291-4f5f-8d6e-5b7ded7afef3.png)

+Here, It is evident that how some teams are good at defending a total and some teams are good at chasing a total.

 After that, data is prepared for modeling.
 Here, we removed 'toss_winner' and 'winner' as we have created 2 different variables similar to them previously.
 And we furthur encoded the remaining variables of the dataset.